Costamare On The Surging Containership Markets (Podcast Transcript) (NYSE:CMRE)

 JM: Yeah, thank you, Greg, I appreciate you breaking that down a little bit.
 Investors in the shipping sector more broadly are kind of scarred from, for instance, the product tankers or the crude tankers; where there was a very temporary spike in rates.
 Of course, it was a massive spike.
 But it was not sustainable.
 Right.
 It was just due to temporary market dynamics.

-And now you're seeing these containership liners which are producing probably the best year in the last decade.
+And now, you're seeing these containership liners which are producing probably the best year in the last decade.
 You're seeing the spiking HARPEX, ConTex, I think the HARPEX is at a nine year high, it's just like an inch off.
-I think it's like 2% off a 12 year high and investors are naturally skeptical, right.
-So it's worth digging into some of the dynamics behind that.
+I think it's like 2% off a 12-year high and investors are naturally skeptical, right.
+So, it's worth digging into some of the dynamics behind that.

 You talked about how the majority of the market is sold out and having an open ship in November or December is a very lucrative asset.
-And of course Costamare has several shifts that are coming up in November, December, February, January or next three to four months.
-So I wanted to talk a little bit about those and see when we're going to have some more details.
-So I know you have a trio of 9000 TEU ships that are coming up in November.
+And of course, Costamare has several shifts that are coming up in November, December, February, January or next three to four months.
+So, I wanted to talk a little bit about those and see when we're going to have some more details.
+So, I know you have a trio of 9,000 TEU ships that are coming up in November.

 Are those in discussions now?
 Or when are we going to have details on when those are fixed?
 And what about some of the Panamax ships I think you have six of those that are coming up.

 GZ: Yeah.
 For the three vessels you're referring to, it's a total of five sister ships.
 The two of them, as we reported last week we chartered them.
 Also we extended the charter to Cosco at the rate above $50,000 per day.
 The 366, which are still to be coming out of charter over the next month, today, they are getting something below $20,000 per day.
-So there's definitely a lot of upside there.
+So, there's definitely a lot of upside there.

-Now, for those three vessels there is a delivery window and the charters may hold on to those ships until the last re-delivery dates bearing in mind that the market today is much higher, compared to last picture.
+Now, for those three vessels, there is a delivery window, and the charters may hold on to those ships until the last re-delivery dates bearing in mind that the market today is much higher, compared to last picture.
 However, those ships are all related by government of charter over the next five to six months, I would say.

-And today the market is definitely I would say 50% higher, at least based on the rates those ships are getting now.
-Now, for the Panamax vessels, again, the Panamax vessels we have they are chartered at some rates, which are the beginning of the year, at the rates which are below 50% of today's market.
+And today, the market is definitely I would say 50% higher, at least based on the rates those ships are getting now.
+Now, for the Panamax vessels, again, the Panamax vessels we have, they are chartered at some rates, which are the beginning of the year, at the rates which are below 50% of today's market.
 They're going to be coming out of charter.

 Some of them like beginning of 2021, up to mid-2021.
 There's definitely for those ships, I cannot predict where the market will be.
 But considering what we know today, there's definitely more upside than people would have thought at the beginning of the year.